Work Allocation Policy and Procedure

 - ensure that specific policies, procedures and guidelines on hours of work, starting and finishing times, rest pauses, meal breaks, flexible working arrangements, overtime, TOIL and RDO's are adhered to.
 Specific policies and procedures to be considered include:

-- Hours of Work / Ordinary Hours (Human Resource's Working Hours, Overtime and Shiftwork: Professional Employees).
+- Hours of Work / Ordinary Hours (Working Hours, Overtime and Shiftwork: Professional Employees Policy and Procedure).

-The ordinary hours of work for a full-time professional employee are 36 hours per week.
+The ordinary hours of work for a full-time professional Employee are 36 hours per week.
 Work in excess of these hours may be considered as overtime.
+Managers and supervisors must ensure that Employees are not working in excess of the ordinary hours of work except in the circumstances of reasonable overtime.

-- Starting and Ceasing Times - Recording Work Attendance (Human Resource's Working Hours, Overtime and Shiftwork: Professional Employees).
+- Starting and Ceasing Times - Recording Work Attendance (Working Hours, Overtime and Shiftwork: Professional Employees Policy and Procedure).

-- Overtime (Human Resource's Working Hours, Overtime and Shiftwork: Professional Employees).
+- Overtime (Working Hours, Overtime and Shiftwork: Professional Employees Policy and Procedure).

-Managers and Supervisors may require professional employees to work a reasonable amount of overtime (e.g. the time an employee works in excess of 10 hours in a single work period or 40 hours in any one week).
+Supervisors may require professional Employees to work a reasonable amount of overtime (e.g. the time an Employee works in excess of 10 hours in a single work period or 40 hours in any one week).
 Employees should not be required to work excessive overtime and overtime should not be worked over extended or continuous periods.

-Managers and Supervisors must ensure that they authorise and advise of any requirement to work overtime prior to the commencement of any overtime and should discuss with employees how they will be reimbursed (e.g. the payment of overtime or time of in lieu of overtime) for the additional hours worked.
+Supervisors must ensure that they authorise and advise of any requirement to work overtime prior to the commencement of any overtime and should discuss with Employees how they will be reimbursed (e.g. the payment of overtime or time of in lieu of overtime) for the additional hours worked.

-- Time Off in Lieu (TOIL) (Human Resource's Working Hours, Overtime and Shiftwork: Professional Employees).
+- Time Off in Lieu (TOIL) (Working Hours, Overtime and Shiftwork: Professional Employees Policy and Procedure).

-Professional employees up to and including USQ Level 10, may take time off in lieu of overtime worked, at a mutually agreed time.
-Managers and Supervisors must ensure that no more than the equivalent of 36 hours of time in lieu of overtime is accrued within a six month period.
-In exceptional circumstances, an employee's time off in lieu may exceed 36 hours with the prior approval of the Executive Director, Human Resources.
-Managers must monitor excessive amounts of overtime by employees and manage this accordingly.
+Professional Employees up to and including USQ Level 10, may decide to take time off in lieu of overtime worked, at a mutually agreed time.
+Supervisors must ensure that no more than the equivalent of 36 hours of time in lieu of overtime is accrued within a six month period.
+In exceptional circumstances, an Employee's time off in lieu may exceed 36 hours with the prior approval of the Director (Human Resources).
+Supervisors must monitor excessive amounts of overtime by Employees and manage this accordingly.

-- Rest Pauses and Meal Breaks (Human Resource's Working Hours, Overtime and Shiftwork: Professional Employees).
+- Rest Pauses and Meal Breaks (Working Hours, Overtime and Shiftwork: Professional Employees Policy and Procedure).

 - Rostered Days Off (RDO)

-- Annual Leave (Human Resource's Leave of Absence Policy and Procedure).
+- Annual Leave (Leave of Absence Policy and Procedure).

-Full-time employees accrue 20 days annual leave per year.
-Managers and Supervisors must ensure that employees take regular breaks from work as annual leave, and should encourage employees to take at least one period of annual leave of 10 days during the year.
-The maximum annual leave balance is 40 days, and managers and supervisors must ensure that employees are not accumulating more than 40 days.
+Full-time Employees accrue 20 days annual leave per year.
+Supervisors must ensure that Employees take regular breaks from work as annual leave, and should encourage Employees to take at least one period of annual leave of 10 days during the year.
+The maximum annual leave balance is 40 days, and Supervisors must ensure that Employees are not accumulating more than 40 days.

-After 10 years of continuous service a full-time employee accrues 13 weeks leave.
-Managers and supervisors should ensure employees are provided with adequate opportunities to take periods of accrued long service leave to ensure the employee's entitlement does not exceed 18 weeks.
+After 10 years of continuous service a full-time Employee accrues 13 weeks leave.
+Supervisors should ensure Employees are provided with adequate opportunities to take periods of accrued long service leave to ensure the Employee's entitlement does not exceed 18 weeks.

-- Parental Leave - Maternity (Human Resource's Leave of Absence Policy and Procedure).
+- Parental Leave - Maternity (Leave of Absence Policy and Procedure).

-- Personal Leave (Human Resource's Leave of Absence Policy and Procedure).
+- Personal Leave (Leave of Absence Policy and Procedure).

-- Carer's Leave (Human Resource's Leave of Absence Policy and Procedure).
+- Carer's Leave (Leave of Absence Policy and Procedure).

-Employees may take 3 days carer's leave, and any additional accrued personal leave, to provide care for either members of their immediate family or household.
+Employees may take three days carer's leave, and any additional accrued personal leave, to provide care for either members of their immediate family or household.

-- Leave Without Pay (Human Resource's Leave of Absence Policy and Procedure).
+- Leave Without Pay (Leave of Absence Policy and Procedure).

-- Managers and supervisors are responsible for monitoring and approving all forms of leave to make certain that:
+- Supervisors are responsible for monitoring and approving all forms of leave to make certain that:

 - the leave requested and taken is in accordance with the University's policies and purposes for which they were intended leave balances;